PshenAI/Anotheria-Bootcamp/README.md

 # Anotheria-Bootcamp

-Queen8 - 8 chess queen puzzle.
++ Queen8 - 8 chess queen puzzle.
 (All possible solutions)

-Knight8 - Visit all cells on chess board with a knight algorithm.
++ Knight8 - Visit all cells on chess board with a knight algorithm.

-MagicSquareN - Creation of a magic circle from an odd, singly- and doubly-even 'n'.
++ MagicSquareN - Creation of a magic circle from an odd, singly- and doubly-even 'n'.
+  + (UPGRADE) Multithread solution for doubly-even 'n'.